List of Winnie-the-Pooh characters: Eeyore

-Eeyore (voiced by Ralph Wright in 1966–1983, Thurl Ravenscroft in Disneyland Records, Ron Feinberg in 1981, Ron Gans in 1983–1986, Peter Cullen in 1988–present), Bud Luckey in the 2011 film, Brad Garrett in 2018 and Jim Meskimen in 2023) is Pooh's ever-glum, pessimistic and sarcastic domestic donkey friend who is a supporting character.
+Eeyore (voiced by Ralph Wright in 1966–1983, Thurl Ravenscroft in Disneyland Records, Ron Feinberg in 1981, Ron Gans in 1983–1986, Peter Cullen in 1988–2017), Bud Luckey in the 2011 film, Brad Garrett in 2018 and Jim Meskimen in 2023) is Pooh's ever-glum, pessimistic and sarcastic domestic donkey friend who is a supporting character.
 Eeyore has trouble keeping his tail attached to his bottom since the nail keeps falling out.
 Eeyore has a house made of sticks in the gloomy part of the forest.
 Eeyore enjoys eating thistles.

 In the Disney cartoons, Eeyore is slow-talking and more cautious than some of the other animals and is often reluctant to go along with their actions, but usually does not bother trying to oppose anyone.
 Generally, Eeyore is more positive and happier in the Disney versions compared to the books.
 His catchphrase is "Thanks for noticing" as indicated to himself.
 Eeyore's house often falls apart or gets knocked down in the Disney works.

 Kanga

-Kanga (voiced by Barbara Luddy in 1966–1977, Robie Lester in Disneyland Records, Julie McWhirter in 1983, Patricia Parris in 1988–1997, Tress MacNeille in 1994–present, Kath Soucie in 2000–2010, Kristen Anderson-Lopez in the 2011 film, and Sophie Okonedo in Christopher Robin) is a female red kangaroo and the mother of Roo.
+Kanga (voiced by Barbara Luddy in 1966–1977, Robie Lester in Disneyland Records, Julie McWhirter in 1983, Patricia Parris in 1988–1997, Tress MacNeille in 1994–2006, Kath Soucie in 2000–2010, Kristen Anderson-Lopez in the 2011 film, and Sophie Okonedo in Christopher Robin) is a female red kangaroo and the mother of Roo.
 The two live in a house near the Sandy Pit in the northwestern part of the forest.
 Kanga is the only female character to appear in the books and in most Winnie-the-Pooh media.
 She was based on a stuffed toy that belonged to Christopher Robin Milne.

 Kanga is kindhearted, calm, patient and docile.
-She likes to keep things clean and organized and offers motherly advice and food to anyone who asks her.
+She likes to keep things clean and organised and offers motherly advice and food to anyone who asks her.
 She is protective over Roo, almost obsessively, and treats him with kind words and gentle discipline.
-She also has a sense of humor, as revealed in chapter seven of Winnie-the-Pooh when Rabbit connives to kidnap Roo, leaving Piglet in his place; Kanga pretends not to notice that Piglet is not Roo and proceeds to give him Roo's usual bath, much to Piglet's dismay.
+She also has a sense of humour, as revealed in chapter seven of Winnie-the-Pooh when Rabbit connives to kidnap Roo, leaving Piglet in his place; Kanga pretends not to notice that Piglet is not Roo and proceeds to give him Roo's usual bath, much to Piglet's dismay.
 These events were adapted into animated form in a scene from Piglet's Big Movie (2003).

 In the Disney adaptations, Kanga's personality is unchanged (though she is much more sensible and down to earth, and gives Roo some level of independence), but she plays a slightly lesser role and does not appear nearly as often as Roo does.
 Additionally, Tigger lives in his own house instead of with Kanga (although he is seen frequently visiting her house).